-If you want to buy a home with no credit, there are a few tips you can use to improve your odds of getting approved for a mortgage.
+If you want to buy a home with no credit, there are a few ways you can improve your odds of getting a mortgage.

 Increase your down payment

-If a lack of credit is holding you back from being approved for a mortgage, some lenders may agree to work with you in exchange for a larger down payment.
-Putting more money down reduces your risk as a borrower.
-It lowers the total amount you need to borrow and allows you to start off with more equity in the property, which helps protect you from owing more than it’s worth if home values decline.
+Lenders are more likely to approve a mortgage for buyers with thin or no credit if they save for a larger down payment.
+This decreases the amount you need to borrow, and allows you to start off with more home equity, which helps protect you from owing more on your home than it’s worth if home values decline.

 Consider manual underwriting

-Underwriting is the lender’s process of evaluating your documentation and determining what you qualify for.
-Many lenders automate a good portion of this — but if you have a thin credit file, lenders can’t rely on the usual data points.
-However, they may agree to perform manual underwriting.
-This involves having a loan officer personally review your information and examine your payment history in areas unrelated to debt, such as rent payments and utility payments.
+Underwriting is the lender’s process of reviewing and verifying your finances.
+Many lenders automate this process, but if you have a thin credit file, they can’t rely on the usual documents and data points.
+They may agree to perform manual underwriting, which involves a loan officer personally reviewing your finances.
+This allows your lender to bolster a thin file by including rent and utility payments in the evaluation.

 Try a smaller lender

-If your first attempt at getting a no-credit mortgage with a major lender is denied, you might have better luck with a community bank or credit union.
-These financial institutions can work with individual clients and members to help them secure financing.
-Also, credit unions are not-for-profit companies, meaning they are less concerned about generating revenue and may be willing to take on riskier loans.
+If you apply for a no-credit mortgage with a major lender and are denied, you might have better luck with other types of mortgage lenders, such as a credit union.
+These institutions are more likely to work with individual clients to help them secure financing.
+Also, credit unions are not-for-profit organizations, meaning they are less concerned about generating revenue and may be willing to take on riskier loans.

 Ask for seller financing

-Although it’s unusual, you may be able to find a seller who wants to finance the sale themselves, extending a loan to you directly.
+Although it’s unusual, you may be able to find a seller who will finance the sale themselves and extend a loan to you directly.

 “Only a small portion of homes are financed by the seller,” Washington says.
 “If you can find it, many sellers will finance with poor or no credit.”

-However, some potential trade-offs include bigger down payment requirements, inflated mortgage rates, and fewer protections under the law.
+However, some potential trade-offs include larger down payment requirements, inflated mortgage rates, and fewer protections under the law.